 ·

-Did the records ever earn you any recognition from the Innocenti factory
+Did the records ever earn you any recognition from the Innocenti

 or anyone else in Italy for your achievements with the Lambretta?